arroobamaqsood/A-Multi-Modal-Attention-based-Framework-for-Visceral-Adipose-Tissue-Estimation/README.md

-# A-Multi-Modal-Attention-based-Framework-for-Visceral-Adipose-Tissue-Estimation
-From Pixels to Prognosis: A Multi-Modal Attention-based Framework for Visceral Adipose Tissue Estimation
+# From Pixels to Prognosis: A Multi-Modal Attention-based Framework for Visceral Adipose Tissue Estimation

 Work in Progress 🚧